-1. The DataOrganiser (DO) is the first crucial component of a Reflex workflow.
-The DO takes as input RAWDATA_DIR and CALIB_DATA_DIR and it detects, classifies, and organises the files in these directories and any subdirectories.
-The output of the DO is a list of "Data Sets".
+The DataOrganiser (DO) is the first crucial component of a Reflex workflow.
+The DO takes as input RAW_DATA_DIR and CALIB_DATA_DIR and it detects, classifies, and organises the files in these directories and any subdirectories.
+The output of the DO is a list of "DataSets".
 A DataSet is a special Set of Files (SoF).
 A DataSet contains one or several science (or calibration) files that should be processed together, and all files needed to process these data.
-This includes any calibration files, and in turn files that are needed to process these calibrations.
-Note that different DataSets might overlap, i.e. some files might be included in more than one DataSet.
+This includes any calibration files, and in turn files that are needed to process these data.
+Note that different DataSets might overlap, i.e. some files might be included in more than one DataSet (e.g., common calibration files).